An ancient hound from the Middle East, the Saluki temperament is reserved, intelligent, and aloof.

 Conclusion: Why the Saluki?

-Although the Saluki is known for being aloof and quiet, they are completely devoted to their family.
+Although people know the Saluki temperament as aloof and quiet, they are completely devoted to their family.

 If you are looking for a quiet, gentle dog who adores their family, the Saluki will make the perfect companion.